top of page

 Why men lose touch with their bodies

 Many men learned early on that feeling too much was not useful.
-Sensitivity did not fit the pace or expectations of life.
+Sensitivity didn’t fit the pace or expectations of life.

-So the body was toned down.
+As a result, the body was toned down.
 Breath became shallow.
-Attention moved upwards into the head.
+Attention shifted upwards into the head.

-You become less good at sensing, feeling, and trusting your internal signals.
+You become adept at thinking, analysing, and understanding.
+However, you become less skilled at sensing, feeling, and trusting your internal signals.

 Over time, this creates a strange split.